People

 Martel Ollerenshaw

 Martel’s my collaborator in thinking, dreaming and scheming.
 She and I ran the Autumn Music Festival together at the turn of the century, and out of that was born a friendship I couldn’t do without.
-Nowadays, she’s my international producer, taking my work far and wide through her company Arts & Parts.
-She’s an exceptional creative thinker.
+Nowadays, Martel and I work together as producer-artist, and thanks to her brilliance, my work travels far and wide, through her company Arts & Parts.

 Ruth Little

-Perth Festival 2019, Ruth was Writer in Residence, and I had the privilege of being interviewed by her.
-She’s intellectually brilliant. deeply sensitive, principled, and the best of company.
-She's quickly become central to any new idea and work: Breathing Space, Bower, Consort of the Moon, Solveig all have been shaped in her care and company.
+Perth Festival, 2019, Ruth was Writer in Residence, and I had the privilege of being interviewed by her.
+She’s intellectually brilliant, deeply sensitive, principled, and the best of company.
+Since then, Ruth has become central to any new idea and work: Breathing Space, Bower, Consort of the Moon, Solveig all have been shaped by her care.

 Alexis Wright